bachya/regenmaschine/README.rst

 #.
 Check for open features/bugs or initiate a discussion on one.
 #.
 Fork the repository.
 #.
-Install the dev environment: :code:`pip install pipenv; pipenv lock; pipenv
+Install the dev environment: :code:`make init`.
-   install --dev`.
 #.
 Code your new feature or bug fix.
 #.
 Write a test that covers your new functionality.
 #.
 Run tests: :code:`pipenv run make test`